 So what exactly goes into this process?
 Keep reading to discover the best foundation tips we've picked up from makeup artists, as well as the products they love.

-It sounds obvious, yet so many of us get it wrong!
+It sounds obvious, and yet so many of us get it wrong!
 One good trick is to match foundation to your neck rather than your wrist or arm.
 It might be more annoying to test this way in the store, but it's worth it when you get your perfect shade.
 (And since the sun tends to change our skin tone throughout the year, remember to adjust accordingly.)

 Also, remember to keep your undertones in mind.
 Check your wrist—if your veins are greenish, then you have yellow undertones, and can opt for a pinker foundation.
 But if you have blueish veins (or tend to get red in general), it's wiser to stick with a yellow-based foundation to balance things out.